chenjshnn/LabelDroid/README.md

 annotators (A1, A2, A3) and the model (M)" width="600"/>

 To understand the significance of the differences between four kinds of content description, we carry out the Wilcoxon signed-rank test between the scores of our model and each annotator.
 We then use Benjamini&Hochberg(BH) method to correct p-values for multiple comparisons, and compute effect size r=Z/sqrt(N), where Z is the statisctical result from test and N is the number of observations.
 The results show that the differences between our model and A1, A2, A3 are mostly significant (p-value<0.05).
 Detailed results are listed below.

+#### Detailed corrected p-values for generalization and usefulness evaluation

 |            | Corrected p-value | Effect size  |
 | ---------- | -------- | ------------- |